Thodupuzha: History

 The Vadakkumkur kings used to live in Karikode for several years.
 Vadakkumkur was a late medieval/early modern feudal principality located in Kerala.
 After the kingdom separated, Thekkumkur became an independent kingdom, while Vadakkumkur became a vassal of Cochin.
 During the time of Portuguese dominance in Cochin, disputes arose between the Vadakkumkur chieftain and the Kingdom of Cochin over the pepper trade, and the Vadakkumkur raja was killed in battle with Cochin and their Portuguese allies.
 After the attack, Vadakkumkur palace split into two branches: one was known as Mattathil Palace, which remained in Thondikkuzha; and the other one in Kadanadu Pala.
 Vadakkumkur and Thekkumkur were later annexed by Marthanda Varma and incorporated into the kingdom of Travancore.
 Maharaja appointed his representative known as Elasamprathi Narayana Varam to develop the region called Keezhmalainadu.
 Varam became known as the father of Keezhmalainadu and modern Thodupuzha.

 Varam erected many monuments, including the government offices, Pandikasala, and temples.
 The Karikode mosque and other buildings in Thodupuzha and Muvattupuzha also date from his reign.
-He was the founder of the new style of tax collection in this region.
-Thodupuzha is an ancient town with a history dating back to many centuries.
-The Buddhist and Jain religions which made their first inroads into Kerala in 300 BC left their influence at Thodupuzha and neighboring areas.
-In the 14th century, Kerala was divided for administrative reasons into several provinces: Venadu, Otanadu, Navishainadu, Munjunadu, Vempolinadu, and Keezhmalainadu.
-Thodupuzha and Muvattupuzha were in Keezhmalainadu, which was in existence until 1600; in that year it lost a battle with Vadakkumkoor and became a part of it.
+Elasamprathi Narayana Varma is credited with introducing a new system of tax collection in the region.
+Thodupuzha is an ancient town with a history spanning several centuries.
+Buddhist and Jain influences reached Thodupuzha and surrounding areas as early as the 3rd century BCE.

+In the 14th century, Kerala was divided into several administrative provinces, including Venadu, Otanadu, Navishainadu, Munjunadu, Vempolinadu, and Keezhmalainadu.
+Thodupuzha and Muvattupuzha were part of Keezhmalainadu, which existed until 1600, when it was defeated by Vadakkumkoor and subsequently became part of that principality.